 By day four, we felt the need to spend some quality time in our temporary home of Colmar.
 The town dates back to the 9th century, and its half-timbered architecture is typical of the region.
 Colmar’s city center is rich in historic buildings, with the oldest dating back to the 13th century.

-To help us navigate Colmar, we used the walking tour in the Rick Steves France guidebook.
-In between reading about historic sites, we meandered slowly around its cobbled streets, canals, and markets soaking in the Christmas cheer and ambiance.
-We stopped at the permanent food market for lunch and to buy food for dinner at our apartment.
+We meandered slowly around Colmar’s cobbled streets, canals, and markets soaking in the Christmas cheer and ambiance.
+At the permanent food market, we stopped to buy food for dinner at our apartment.
 We purchased wine, bread, cheeses, foie gras, charcuterie, jams, fruit, and bredele, a collection of Alsatian cookies

 Colmar Restaurant Recommendation – Wistub de la Petite Venise